sachin30/aplehotels/README.md

     127.0.0.1:800

-> **Note:** if u face any genuine problem, contact me at sachinpandhare1996@gmail.com.I am also new to django.
+> **Note:** if u face any genuine problem, contact me at sachinpandhare1996@gmail.com .
+I am also new to django.
 Its my first portfolio project.Thank You.